aimms/aimms-pygments-style/README.md

 Install
 -----------

-`python -m pip install --index-url https://test.pypi.org/simple/ aimms-pygments-style`
+`python -m pip install aimms-pygments-style`

 Verify it is working
 ---------------------